ML-Bioinfo-CEITEC/genomic_benchmarks/README.md

 ## Install

-Genomic benchmarks can be used directly or install as a Python package as follows:
+Genomic benchmarks can be installed as a Python package as follows:

 ```
    git clone git@github.com:ML-Bioinfo-CEITEC/genomic_benchmarks.git